deuill/webhook-gateway/README.md

 ## Configuration

-Configuration is made entirely via a single TOML file, a full example of which can be found [here](config.example.toml).
+Configuration is made entirely via a single TOML file, a full example of which can be found [here][toml-config].
 In general, providing a configuration file is mandatory as options don't (generally) have defaults set; only a number of options are required, though.
 The following sections are available: